-East Riding of Yorkshire Council has worked with local telecommunications service provider Connexin to deliver free town centre Wi-Fi in Driffield and provide a welcome boost for residents and businesses.
+East Riding of Yorkshire Council has worked with local telecommunications service provider Connexin to deliver free town centre Wi-Fi in Driffield, providing a welcome boost for residents and businesses.

-Town centres will increasingly need to support a ‘digital first’ approach with the need for free Wi-Fi in town centres and to promote greater use of mobile technologies by both businesses and consumers.
-The installation of fibre broadband offers Driffield an opportunity to support alternative ways of working, increase flexibility for businesses and promote a wider range of town centre uses.
+Town centres will increasingly need to support a ‘digital first’ approach which includes free Wi-Fi to accommodate the greater use of mobile technologies by both businesses and consumers.
+The installation of fibre broadband offers Driffield an opportunity to support alternative ways of working, increasing flexibility for businesses, and promoting a wider range of town centre uses.

 Councillor Jane Evison, portfolio holder for economic development and tourism at East Riding of Yorkshire Council, said: “Town centre recovery will not mean returning to the way things were before COVID-19, but to reimagine and reinvent high streets as community spaces that support health, culture, housing, leisure, and retail.
 Connection speeds on the existing network can be inconsistent, so the installation of free Wi-Fi will ease congestion and provide communities and businesses with better access to online services in the town centre.”

 Claire Binnington, Driffield Town clerk, said: “Driffield Town Council are delighted to be working in partnership with the East Riding to bring public Wi-Fi to Driffield town centre.
 We have been working hard since the pandemic to do everything we can to boost our great independent businesses and this is very much part of our work and we are confident it will play a vital role in our bounce back.”